INFORMSJoC/2024.0833/README.md

 `random`, `itertools`, `math`, `pickle`, `joblib`, `seaborn`, and `statsmodels`.

-To meet GitHub's file size limit, in the `results/` directory, dataset files, e.g., `toy3.pkl` and `toy3_20d.pkl`, are compressed; please download and extract the files into the `results/` directory, before previewing.
+To meet GitHub's file size limit, in the `results/` directory, dataset files, e.g., `toy3.pkl` and `toy3_20d.pkl`, are compressed and split; please download, combine, and extract the files into the `results/` directory, before previewing them.